ruiyang-medinfo/KG-Rank/README.md

 <!-- LLM-based Evaluation -->
 ## LLM-based Evaluation
-KG-Rank achieves significant improvements in ROUGE, BERTScore, MoverScore, and BLEURT, however, these automatic scores may have limitations in evaluating the factuality of long-form medical QA.
+KG-Rank achieves significant improvements in ROUGE, BERTScore, MoverScore, and BLEURT, however, these automatic scores have limitations in evaluating the factuality of long-form medical QA.
 Therefore, we introduce the GPT-4 score specifically for factuality evaluation.
 The evaluation criteria are designed by two resident physicians with over five years of experience.
 ### Evalution Criteria
 |                     | **Description**                                                                                                                   |
 |---------------------|-----------------------------------------------------------------------------------------------------------------------------------|